 - At the beginning of season 4, after being in love with Chuck for three years and in a relationship with him for six months, Sarah freaks out because she thinks Chuck is moving too fast with their relationship.
 But she doesn’t freak out when Shaw, a virtual stranger, takes her on a slew of romantic dates and buys her 2-carat earrings at Tiffany’s in the span of two weeks?
 Shaw is moving just at the right pace?

 The greatest problem with the interrogation scene, however, is Sarah mentioning she spent March 22nd at Shaw’s elusive penthouse.
 March 22, 2010 was the date that 3.11 Final Exam aired.
-If Shaw’s elusive penthouse is in LA, that seems to imply that she’s there between the end of 3.11 Final Exam and the beginning of 3.12 American Hero,1She can’t be there at the beginning of 3.11 Final Exam because Shaw and Sarah are driving straight back to Castle from the airport, as mentioned by Shaw.
-And the penthouse can’t be in DC because, in 3.17 Living Dead, Chuck, Sarah, Orion, and Justin Sullivan all get to the penthouse quickly, with Chuck and Sarah getting there after their dinner with Ellie and before Ellie can get to her meeting spot in LA with Justin. having a good time with the man who ordered Chuck’s red test, when she’s supposed to be mourning Chuck’s loss and atoning her guilt for her part in encouraging Chuck into the spy life.
+If Shaw’s elusive penthouse is in L.A., that seems to imply that Sarah is there between the end of 3.11 Final Exam and the beginning of 3.12 American Hero,1She can’t be there at the beginning of 3.11 Final Exam because Shaw and Sarah are driving straight back to Castle from the airport after their weekend in D.C., as mentioned by Shaw. having a good time with the man who ordered Chuck’s red test, when she’s supposed to be mourning Chuck’s loss and atoning her guilt for her part in encouraging Chuck into the spy life.
 What woman, let alone the heroine of a story, does something like that?
 That’s morally appalling behavior that kills her character.